 The Bodhisatta was once a fish.
 Two of his fish friends got caught in a net and the Bodhisatta freed them by tricking the fishermen.

 The Bodhisatta was once an acrobat.
-One day his master decided to do the five-javelin dance even though he had never practiced it.
+One day his teacher decided to do the five-javelin dance even though he had never practiced it.
 The Bodhisatta warned him against it, but to no avail.
 He impaled himself and died.

 The Bodhisatta was once an ascetic.
 One of his companions was chopping wood and another kept telling him how to chop better.
 This angered him so much he killed the talkative ascetic.
 After this, a hunter heard a bird singing and shot it.
 The Bodhisatta told his followers that both had died because they talked too much.